-We have plans under which options to purchase our common stock and restricted stock units have been granted to executive officers, directors and key employees.
+We have plans under which options to purchase our common stock and restricted stock units have been granted to executive officers, directors and key associates.
 Awards generally require both a change in control and termination of employment within 2 years of the date of the change in control to accelerate the vesting, including those granted to retirement-eligible participants.

 The terms and vesting schedules for stock-based awards vary by type of grant.
 Generally, the awards vest upon time-based conditions.
-We have also granted awards to certain employees that vest upon a combination of time and performance-based conditions.
+We have also granted awards to certain associates that vest upon a combination of time and performance-based conditions.
 The stock awards of retirement-eligible participants are generally earned ratably over the service period for each tranche.
 Accordingly, upon retirement the earned portion of the current tranche will continue to vest on the originally scheduled vest date and any remaining unearned portion of the award will be forfeited.
-Our equity award program includes a retirement provision that generally treats employees with a combination of age and years of services with the Company totaling 65 or greater, with a minimum required age of 55 and a minimum requirement of 5 years of service, as retirement-eligible.
+Our equity award program includes a retirement provision that generally treats associates with a combination of age and years of services with the Company totaling 65 or greater, with a minimum required age of 55 and a minimum requirement of 5 years of service, as retirement-eligible.
 Upon exercise, stock-based compensation awards are settled with authorized but unissued company stock or treasury stock.

-The compensation expense that has been charged against income for these plans was as follows for the years ended December 31, 2023, 2022, and 2021:
+The compensation expense that has been charged against income for these plans was as follows for the years ended December 31, 2024, 2023, and 2022:

-2023 2022 2021
+2024 2023 2022

 (in millions)

 Stock-based compensation expense by type:

-Restricted stock \$ 168 \$ 207 \$ 171
+Restricted stock \$ 198 \$ 168 \$ 207

-Stock options 7 9 9
+Stock options 9 7 9

-Total stock-based compensation expense 175 216 180
+Total stock-based compensation expense 207 175 216

-Tax benefit recognized (28) (28) (15)
+Tax benefit recognized (29) (28) (28)

-Stock-based compensation expense, net of tax \$ 147 \$ 188 \$ 165
+Stock-based compensation expense, net of tax \$ 178 \$ 147 \$ 188

 The tax benefit recognized in our consolidated financial statements is based on the amount of compensation expense recorded for book purposes, subject to limitations on the deductibility of annual compensation in excess of \$500,000 per employee as mandated by the Health Care Reform Law.
 The actual tax benefit realized in our tax return is based on the intrinsic value, or the excess of the market value over the exercise or purchase price, of stock options exercised and restricted stock vested during the period, subject to limitations on the deductibility of annual compensation in excess of \$500,000 per employee as mandated by the Health Care Reform Law.
-The actual tax benefit realized in our tax period, subject to limitations on the deductibility of annual compensation in excess of \$500,000 per employee as mandated by the Health Care Reform Law.
-The actual tax benefit realized for the deductions taken on our tax returns from option exercises and restricted stock vesting totaled

-\$30 million in 2023, \$31 million in 2022, and \$28 million in 2021.
+The actual tax benefit realized for the deductions taken on our tax returns from option exercises and restricted stock vesting totaled \$21 million in 2024, \$30 million in 2023, and \$31 million in 2022.
 There was no capitalized stock-based compensation expense during these years.

-At December 31, 2023, there were approximately 11.0 million shares reserved for stock award plans under the Humana Inc. 2011 Stock Incentive Plan, or 2011 Plan, and approximately 14.8 million shares reserved for stock award plans under the Humana Inc. 2019 Stock Incentive Plan, or 2019 Plan.
-These reserved shares included giving effect to, under the 2011 Plan, 3.3 million shares of common stock available for future grants assuming all stock were granted or 1.4 million shares available for future grants assuming all restricted stock were granted.
-These reserved shares included giving effect to, under the 2019 Plan, 9.7 million shares of common stock available for future grants assuming all stock options were granted or 2.9 million shares available for future grants available for future grants assuming all restricted stock were granted.
+At December 31, 2024, there were approximately 11.0 million shares reserved for stock award plans under the Humana Inc. 2011 Stock Incentive Plan, or 2011 Plan, and approximately 14.3 million shares reserved for stock award plans under the Humana Inc. 2019 Stock Incentive Plan, or 2019 Plan.
+These reserved shares included giving effect to, under the 2011 Plan, 3.3 million shares of common stock available for future grants assuming all stock options were granted or 1.4 million shares available for future grants assuming all restricted stock were granted.
+These reserved shares included giving effect to, under the 2019 Plan, 7.5 million shares of common stock available for future grants assuming all stock options were granted or 2.2 million shares available for future grants assuming all restricted stock were granted.
 Shares may be issued from authorized but unissued company stock or treasury stock.